-For me and my team, the university is the place where students can actively and comprehensively qualify and further train themselves scientifically in accordance with Humboldt’s educational ideal.
-The core objectives of teaching at my professorship can be summarized in four points:
+For us, the university is the place where students can actively and comprehensively gain academic qualifications and further education in accordance with Humboldt’s ideal of education.
+The core goals of our teaching can be summarized in four points:

 - In addition to imparting specialist knowledge, our teaching activities should help to improve the analytical skills of the students (ability to criticize and judge).

-- The practice of scientific working techniques (method competence, research techniques, time management, teamwork, etc.) is intended to shape our teaching activities just as much as a practical conveyance of content.
+- Practicing scientific work techniques (methodological competence, research techniques, time management, teamwork, etc.) should characterize our teaching just as much as the practical imparting of content.

-- Our teaching activities should also guide students and motivate them to initiate and expand self-directed learning processes.
+- Our teaching activities are intended to guide and motivate the students to initiate and continuously expand self-directed learning processes.

-- After all, our events should offer enough space for open discussion in which as many of the participants as possible can actively participate.
-The core idea is to convey to the students that this is “their course” and that they can (co-) design it for their own benefit through active cooperation.
+- Our events should offer enough space for open discussion in which as many participants as possible can actively participate.
+The core idea is to convey to the students that this is “their course” and that they can (help) shape it to their own advantage through active participation.

-Through the varied use of different teaching methods and instruments (e.g., free writing exercises, brainstorming, group work, (pro/contra) discussions, expert surveys, planning and role plays, feedback rounds or self-assessment exercises) I and my team pursue the goal of creating a balanced distribution between phases of surface and in-depth learning in the courses, and to pick up as many students as possible.
+Through the varied use of different teaching methods and instruments (e.g. free writing exercises, group work, discussions, expert surveys, business and role-playing games, dealing with real-world challenges, feedback rounds or self-evaluation exercises), we aim to create a balance between phases of superficial and in-depth learning in the courses and to involve as many students as possible.